Clergy Housing Allowance

 In retirement, clergy may still be eligible to claim the clergy housing allowance.

 - Some distributions from The Church Pension Fund Retirement Savings Plan (RSVP) can also be designated as a clergy housing allowance.
-Note, however, that you must contact Fidelity each time you request a distribution and notify them that the distribution is eligible for the clergy housing allowance.
+Note, however, that you must contact Fidelity to request the designation and ensure that they send your Form 1099-R with the “Taxable amount not determined” box checked.

 - If you earn wages working as a minister in retirement, you can have the governing body designate some or all of the wages as housing allowance.

-- You will be eligible to exclude the lowest of the actual cash spent on housing, the fair market rental value of the home furnished plus utilities, or the allowance designated.
+- You will be eligible to exclude the lowest of the actual cash spent on housing, the fair market rental value of the home furnished plus utilities, or the housing allowance designated (Church Pension Fund Distributions and eligible RSVP withdrawals).

-- Upon the cleric’s death, a surviving spouse will not be able to claim the clergy housing allowance for any payments made to them.
+Upon the cleric’s death, a surviving spouse will not be able to claim the clergy housing allowance for any payments from The Church Pension Fund or the cleric’s RSVP that are made to them.

-Set your vestry resolution equal to your calculated fair market rental value to be sure you don’t set the resolution too low.
+- Set your vestry resolution equal to your calculated fair market rental value, furnished plus utilities, to be sure you don’t set the resolution too low.

-Your clergy housing allowance and the housing that is assessed under The Church Pension Fund Clergy Pension Plan are not calculated the same way and may not be the same amount.
+- Your clergy housing allowance and the housing that is assessed under The Church Pension Fund Clergy Pension Plan are not calculated in the same way and may not be the same amount.